micmejia/bible-dump/AMPC/Luke/Luke 4.md

-To proclaim the accepted _and_ acceptable year of the Lord [the day [^l]when salvation and the free favors of God profusely abound].
+To proclaim the accepted _and_ acceptable year of the Lord [the day when salvation and the free favors of God profusely abound].